Eva Grant

-Eva Grant (born 25 March 1925) is a Turkish-born Greek-British a glamour photographer who worked in the male-dominated glamour industry of the 1950s and early 1960s.
+Eva Grant (25 March 1925 – 22 January 2024) was a Turkish-born Greek and British glamour photographer who worked in the male-dominated glamour industry of the 1950s and early 1960s.
 She worked and lived in Britain and became known for her nude studies and her pocket magazine Line and Form, which ran for over forty issues.

 Early life

-Grant was born in Istanbul, Turkey, to Greek parents in 1925.
-The family returned to Greece in 1930 and settled in Athens, where she spent the Second World War and her formative and teenage years.
+Eva Grant was born in Istanbul, Turkey, to Greek parents on 25 March 1925.
+The family emigrated to Greece in 1930 and settled in Athens, where she spent the Second World War and her formative and teenage years.

 Life in London

 Aged 22, Grant moved to London and began work as a student nurse at Shenley Hospital, a psychiatric institution in Hertfordshire.
 She supplemented her income by doing the occasional assignment as a swimwear model.
 She found modelling boring and was more interested in what was going on behind the camera.
 With her first husband, Cyril Grant, she rented out a basement flat with a darkroom attached as a studio to amateur photographers.
 Soon she was taking her own photographs and getting commissions from British and French magazines, such as Paris Hollywood.